Car Accidents Caused by Inexperienced Drivers

 - Alcohol – Any amount of alcohol increases a teen’s risk of getting in a crash.
 According to the CDC, 29 percent of drivers ages 15 to 20 who were killed in a car accident had been drinking.

-If an inexperienced driver caused an accident and hurt you in San Antonio, contact The Law Offices of Troy A. Brookover today for a free consultation.
+If an inexperienced driver caused an accident and hurt you in San Antonio, Call 210-941-1515 or fill out our contact form for a free consultation.
 Attorney Troy A. Brookover is committed to recovering maximum compensation for his clients.
-Give Troy a call today or complete our online contact form to get started on your car accident claim.